 Figure 7.
-Before the 2019-20 fires this shoreline of Conjola Lake, NSW, was characterised by healthy seagrass, now smothered and covered by sand and sediment. © OceanWatch Australia
+Before the 2019-20 fires this shoreline of Conjola Lake, NSW, was characterised by healthy seagrass, which now covered by sand and sediment. © OceanWatch Australia

 Because of the complexities of fish responses to bushfires, it is not possible to suggest specific management practices that will always work, everywhere.
 Moreover, most research has been done in freshwater environments, therefore the understanding of this topic from a marine perspective is very limited.
-However, as a general consideration, pre-fire management should include addressing all the ecosystem-level threats to bushfire resilience. including habitat loss, degradation. and fragmentation, to maximise the resilience of fish species to bushfires.
-If a bushfire is burning and it has been decided to suppress it, firefighters need to be aware that firefighting techniques such as retardants.
+However, as a general consideration, pre-fire management should include addressing all the ecosystem-level threats to bushfire resilience. including habitat loss, degradation, and fragmentation, to maximise the resilience of fish species to bushfires.
+Firefighters should be aware that firefighting techniques such as retardants, the construction of fire breaks and roads can also have detrimental effects on aquatic habitats.
+Once a bushfire has (been) extinguished, several post-fire rehabilitation and management actions can be taken, which we will discuss further in this document.